FranciscoRamalhoFR/ComputationalFinance/README.md

 # Computational Finance
-This repository contains scripts developed for Computational Finance
+This repository contains notebooks and scripts developed for Computational Finance